sofacles/paint-donor/README.md

 ## Run the app locally
 1. `cd` to the root of the application and run `yarn dev`
-2. Click "give away paint"  (don't miss the color picker, click the icon next to "choose color)
+2. Click "give away paint"  (don't miss the color picker, click the icon next to "pick color)